LYW-Andy/DoE-Simulator_v1.0a/README.md

 # 🏭 Manufacturing Yield DoE Simulator

 ## Overview
 This interactive web application simulates manufacturing process yields based on key input factors.
 It helps users explore and understand Design of Experiments (DoE) concepts like main effects, interactions, and noise in a manufacturing context.
-This tool was designed to provide a Python-based alternative to JMP's interactive simulations.

 ## Features